-8. Name several ways that marketing can implement adaptive strategies for expansion.
+6. What role does marketing play in the implementation of adaptive strategies for expansion?
 Is marketing ever involved in contraction?

 Adaptive expansion strategies can be implemented through market development, product development, or market penetration.
 Marketing can aid in contraction by identifying an appropriate buyer for divestiture and liquidation.
-Fro harvesting, marketers should be able to identify the appropriate time to discontinue the harvest strategy.
+For harvesting, marketers should be able to identify the appropriate time to discontinue the harvest strategy.

-9. Does marketing have a role to play in the market entry strategies?
+7. Does marketing have a role to play in the market entry strategies?
 Explain your answer.